wangziqi2016/Youdao-Parser/README.md

     The following must be used with [word] being the first argument

     -v/--verbose    Also show examples
-    -m5          Only Display the first 5 meaning of each word --debug      Shows debug message (e.g. reasons for parsing failure) Used for developer to debug.
+    -g/--word-group Also show word group and their meanings -m5             Only Display the first 5 meaning of each word --debug         Shows debug message (e.g. reasons for parsing failure) Used for developer to debug.
     --force         Ignore cached content
     --no-add        Do not add the word into the cache under all circumstances

     The following is used without specifying the [word]